MaisarbiL/service-mesh/labs/10-jwt-authentication.md

   - name: frontend
     ports:
     - number: 8080
-  #If Frontend also enabled with mTLS.
-You need to specified peers with mtls
+  #Remove peer with mtls if Frontend is not enabled with mTLS
-  #peers:
+  peers:
-  #- mtls: {}
+  - mtls: {}
   origins:
   - jwt:
       issuer: "http://localhost:8080/auth/realms/quickstart"